DanielCollins96/My-Modern-Blawg/data/blog/explaining-neural-network.md

 - Non-Temporal (Don't have multiple related frames over time)
 - Tensors
-- Havd complex spatial hidden structure
+- Have complex spatial hidden structure

 A CNN is great when working with: